All Products

 sudo s deploy -y

-After the deployment is successful, you can log on to the Function Compute console to verify that request-level metrics are enabled for the function.
+After the command runs successfully, you can log on to the Function Compute console to verify that the request-level metrics feature is enabled for the deployed function.

 Log query